JAlcocerT/JAlcocerT/content/blog/dev-pyspark.md

 While the approach varies across formats, the core principle remains the same. **Snapshots stored in logs** enable time-traveling capabilities.

-To achieve time-traveling, every state of data must be stored at a given time using snapshots.
+To achieve time-traveling, every state of data must be stored at a given time using **snapshots**.

 Parallel computing engines are then utilized to retrieve the desired snapshots from logs.

 Different technologies may use varying terminology for this mechanism.

 Now that we have a brief idea about **time-traveling**.